 Bachelor of Science in Human Services

-The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services program at its main campus in Springfield, Mass. and at its other six regional campuses.
-Students have the option to complete their studies with or without a concentration, and with classes held on weekends, online, and evenings (in Milwaukee and Wilmington, and soon in St. Johnsbury), this program is convenient for working adults.
+The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services degree at its main campus in Springfield, Mass. and at its other six regional campuses.
+Students have the option to complete their studies with or without a concentration.
+With classes held on weekends, online, and evenings (in Milwaukee and Wilmington, and soon in St. Johnsbury), this program is convenient for working professionals.

 The School of Professional and Continuing Studies offers a tri-semester program, with terms beginning in the Fall, Spring, and Summer.
 You can begin your program at the start of any of the three terms.